 Many pregnant women experience odd cravings and even stranger aversions during pregnancy.
 A sudden revulsion to the smell of particular food products may lead some pregnant women to make poor dietary choices.
 You may be able to avert your crippling sense of smell by avoiding the most pungent of foods.
 Do your best to maintain healthy prenatal eating habits.

 Ways to cope with a heightened sense of smell during pregnancy

 Are you looking for a way to tone down your enhanced whiff-ability?
 While your nose may not have an on/off switch, there are a few things that you can do to decrease the impact of your olfactory senses, including:

-- Wash Frequently: Studies show that odors cling to synthetic fibers, such as polyester12Polyester clothes stink after exercise; cotton, not so much
+- Wash clothing frequently: Studies show that odors cling to synthetic fibers, such as polyester.12Polyester clothes stink after exercise; cotton, not so much

 If a heightened sense of smell or morning sickness is impacting your ability to work, it may be time for you to have a conversation with your manager.
 It may be necessary for you to switch assignments with another employee or cease the use of strongly scented chemicals in the office.

 When will I get my regular sense of smell back?